JackJ30/jackjamison.net/zola-static/content/blog/sdl-native-wayland.md

     }
 }
 ```
 This code will explicitly enable Wayland if it is available.
-Thanks to my friend Riley for helping to figure it out.
+Thanks to my friend Riley Beckett for helping to figure it out.
-> I've [asked about this issue](https://discourse.libsdl.org/t/is-wayland-really-default) on the SDL discourse.
-I'll update this post if there are any more details.
+> I [asked about this issue](https://discourse.libsdl.org/t/is-wayland-really-default) on the SDL discourse.